Azure/bicep-registry-modules/avm/ptn/azd/ml-project/README.md

 ### Parameter: `hubName`

-The name of the AI Studio Hub Resource where this project should be created
+The name of the AI Studio Hub Resource where this project should be created.

 - Required: Yes
 - Type: string